ICHEC-learn/python-hpc/_episodes/04-cython.md

 - "From the terminal the code can be run with `python setup.py build_ext --inplace`"
 - "Cython 'typeness' can be done using the `%%cython -a` cell magic, where the yellow tint is coloured according to typeness."
+- "Main methods of improving Cython speedup include static type declarations, declaration of functions with `cdef`, using `cimport` and utilising fast index of C-numpy arrays and types."
+- "Compiler directives can be used to turn off certain python features."
 ---

 <p align="center"><img src="../fig/ICHEC_Logo.jpg" width="40%"/></p>